Frank-Pechar/css-trillo/README.md

 # Hotel and Travel Website
-# Advanced CSS - SASS/SCSS Project
+## Advanced CSS - SASS/SCSS Project
 ## Description of App Functionality, Features, and Methods

 Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.

 App can be run from: https://frank-pechar-css-trillo.netlify.app

+## App Description

+This App Showcases Various CSS / SASS Features and Techniques such as: Extensive Use of Flexbox Layouts and Formatting.
+SCSS: 7 – 1 Architecture Pattern for Folders and Files.
+BEM Naming convention.
+Responsive Flexbox Layouts and Sizing for: Images, Fonts and Text Elements &bull; A Wide Variety of Styling and Animated Effects.

+## App Functionality

+- Click Location, Show all, or Book Now - Buttons cause an infinite pulse animation
+- Navigation menu with sliding hover animation
+- Hover over various buttons, text, and images for animation effects

-## This App Uses CSS - SASS/SCSS Features Such As:
+## CSS - SASS/SCSS Features and Methods Used

-- Architecture: SCSS: 7 – 1 Pattern for Folders and Files
-- BEM Naming convention
-- Flexbox Layouts

-## Coding Methods and Features Used:

 - responsive flexbox layouts
 - CSS custom properties